sahilrajput03/sahilrajput03/thoughts-principles.md

 Transform all your inner energies into the work efforts is the only way to progress if you are trying to do something big.

 Murphy's Law: If you are not making your future then its eventually it won't happen at all.

+Practise your conversation skills in english with people @ some talking platforms for 1 hour atleast eachday.